infinitered/reactotron/docs/installing.md

 # Installing the Application

+> :warning: If you are working with master for demo/setup - be sure to [download 2.0.0.alpha from the GitHub releases section](https://github.com/infinitered/reactotron/releases)

 ### Via Direct Download

 [Download macOS App](https://github.com/infinitered/reactotron/releases/download/v1.15.0/Reactotron.app.zip) from GitHub release and drop the Reactotron.app to the Applications folder.